Complex trend inference for high-dimensional piecewise locally stationary time series: Introduction

-Further information on AJDN's test statistic, including the variance adjustment factor $\hat{\sigma}^2_{r,t}$, can be found in Section \ref{sec:methodologyoverview}.
-Notably, AJDN does not pool evidence that a jump occurs at a specific time across dimensions.
+\eqref{eqn:firstmaxstatistic} is the first stage AJDN test statistics, and the corresponding further information, including the variance adjustment factor $\hat{\sigma}^2_{r,t}$, can be found in Section \ref{sec:methodologyoverview}.
+Notably, \eqref{eqn:firstmaxstatistic} does not pool evidence that a jump occurs at a specific time across dimensions.
 After $H(t,s,r)$ is calculated for all times, scales, and dimensions, a maximum over all normalized values of these statistics is taken as $G_\text{max}(\mathbf{T})$, and the critical value of $G_\text{max}(\mathbf{T})$ at a desired significance level is estimated via a high-dimensional block multiplier bootstrap scheme.
+At the second stage of AJDN, a high-dimensional local CUSUM procedure is employed to further improve the accuracy of the localization of jumps to an asymptotically nearly optimal rate under the asynchronous jump assumption.

-Our methodology is able to address the two aforementioned problems frequently encountered in high dimensional jump detection raised at the beginning of the paper.
-First, our simple multiplier bootstrap scheme is able to mimic the covariance structure of the high dimensional vector of $H(t,s,r)$ test statistics, enabling us to estimate critical values of the maximum of this vector of test statistics even in the presence of nonstationary errors.
-Second, the construction of AJDN's test statistic and algorithm for detecting multiple jumps does not pool evidence across dimensions and makes no assumption on the minimum spacing between jumps in different dimensions which allows AJDN to detect jumps that occur either synchronously or asynchronously across multiple dimensions.
-As well, an additional benefit of our test is its multiscale nature frees users from making a consequential decision of what scale is optimal for jump detection which can be sensitive to the mean's evolution between jumps.
-In the high dimensional setting this is a particularly pertinent issue as the form of the trend function can vary substantially between dimensions.
+Moreover, AJDN is able to address the first two complications frequently encountered in high-dimensional jump detection raised at the beginning of the paper.
+First, our simple multiplier bootstrap scheme is able to mimic the covariance structure of the high-dimensional vector of $H(t,s,r)$ test statistics, enabling us to estimate critical values of the maximum of this vector of test statistics even in the presence of nonstationary errors.
+Second, the construction of AJDN's test statistic and algorithm for detecting multiple jumps does not pool evidence across dimensions and makes no assumption on the minimum spacing between jumps in different dimensions, which allows AJDN to detect jumps that occur either synchronously or asynchronously across multiple dimensions.
+As well, an additional benefit of our test is its multiscale nature frees users from making a consequential decision of what scale is optimal for jump detection, which can be sensitive to the mean's evolution between jumps.
+In the high-dimensional setting this is a particularly pertinent issue as the form of the trend function can vary substantially between dimensions.